4.2/5 (5)

 Day 2: Freiburg – Endingen/Malterdingen (22 miles/35 km)

-After a hearty breakfast, you start out on your first bike tour beneath the vineyards of the sunny "Kaiserstuhl" (Emperor's Chair).
-This region is one of the sunniest in Germany and the volcanic loam earth guarantees ideal grapes for the production of wines.
-The destination is the medieval timbered town Endingen or as an alternative, the wine-growing community of Malterdingen, which is rich in tradition
+After a hearty breakfast, you'll start out on your first cycle tour beneath the vineyards of the sunny 'Kaiserstuhl' ('Emperor's Chair').
+This region is one of the most sun-kissed in Germany, and the volcanic loam earth guarantees perfect grapes for the wine production here.

 Overnight in Endingen or Malterdingen.